Data-driven Dissipativity Analysis of Linear Parameter-Varying Systems: Model-based -dissipativity

 His research interests include predictive control, data-based control, networked control, cooperative control, and nonlinear control with application to a wide range of fields including systems biology. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Roland T\'oth} received his Ph.D. degree with Cum Laude distinction at the Delft Center for Systems and Control (DCSC), TUDelft, Delft, The Netherlands in 2008.
 He was a Post-Doctoral Research Fellow at TUDelft in 2009 and Berkeley in 2010.
 He held a position at DCSC, TUDelft in 2011-12.
-Currently, he is an Associate Professor at the Control Systems Group, TU/e and a senior researcher at SZTAKI, Budapest, Hungary.
+Currently, he is a Full Professor at the Control Systems Group, TU/e and a senior researcher at HUN-REN Institute for Computer Science and Control (SZTAKI) in Budapest, Hungary.
+He is a Senior Editor of the IEEE Transactions on Control Systems Technology.

-His research interests are in identification and control of linear parameter-varying (LPV) and nonlinear systems, developing machine learning methods with performance and stability guarantees for modeling and control, model predictive control and behavioral system theory. \end{IEEEbiography}
+His research interests are in identification and control of linear parameter-varying (LPV) and nonlinear systems, developing machine learning methods with performance and stability guarantees for modeling and control, model predictive control and behavioral system theory with a wide range of applications, including precision mechatronics and autonomous vehicles. \end{IEEEbiography}